catchorg/Catch2/docs/test-cases-and-sections.md

 	CATCH_REGISTER_TAG_ALIAS( <alias string>, <tag expression> )

-Aliases must begining with the `@` character.
+Aliases must begin with the `@` character.
 An example of a tag alias is:

 	CATCH_REGISTER_TAG_ALIAS( "[@nhf]", "[failing]~[.]" )